Éric Toussaint

 Éric Toussaint is a historian and political scientist with a PhD from the universities of Paris VIII and Liège.
-He is spokesperson for the CADTM (Committee for the Abolition of Illegitimate Debt) international network, and sits on the Scientific Council of ATTAC France.
-He is the author of World Bank : A Critical History, Pluto, London, 2023 Greece 2015 There was an alternative, Resistance Books, the IIRE and the CADTM, London, 2020 and The World Bank : A Critical History, Pluto, London, 2023.
-The previous ones were: The Debt System.
-A History of Sovereign Debts and their Repudiation, Haymarket books, Chicago, 2019 Bankocracy (2015); and The Life and Crimes of an Exemplary Man (2014).
-Glance in the Rear View Mirror.
-Neoliberal Ideology From its Origins to the Present, Haymarket books, Chicago, 2012, etc.
+He is spokesperson for the Committee for the Abolition of Illegitimate Debt (CADTM) international network, and sits on the Scientific Council of ATTAC France.

-He co-authored World debt figures 2015 with Pierre Gottiniaux, Daniel Munevar and Antonio Sanabria (2015); and with Damien Millet Debt, the IMF, and the World Bank: Sixty Questions, Sixty Answers, Monthly Review Books, New York, 2010.
 He was the scientific coordinator of the Greek Truth Commission on Public Debt from April 2015 to November 2015.

 Biography

 Born in Namur in 1954, Éric Toussaint lived in the mining village of Retinne, near Liège (Belgium), where his parents were teachers.
 Retinne had a population of 2,500 people of more than thirty different nationalities.
-At the age of thirteen, already present in the struggles of that time (opposition to the war in Vietnam and racism, and supporting workers' struggles and the Prague Spring among others), he joined the students' union branch of the FGTB.
+At the age of thirteen, already present in the struggles of that time (opposition to the War in Vietnam and racism, and supporting workers' struggles and the Prague Spring among others), he joined the students' union branch of the General Labour Federation of Belgium.
 In 1968, he took part in launching a pupils' movement that spread to several schools.

-It was the start of many struggles.
-In 1970, Éric joined the IVth International and helped to create the "Workers Revolutionary League" (Ligue révolutionnaire des travailleurs – LRT) in May 1970, and became a member of the Politburo alongside Ernest Mandel.
-Since 1980, he has been a member of the 4th International's United Secretariat and International Committee.
+In 1970, Toussaint joined the Fourth International and helped to create the Workers Revolutionary League (Ligue révolutionnaire des travailleurs – LRT) in May 1970, and became a member of its politburo alongside Ernest Mandel.
+Since 1980, he has been a member of the Fourth International's United Secretariat and International Committee.